ShaunPrice/RobotOfThings/README.md

 The board is loaded with Raspbian Stretch and I've compiled ROS Melodic (headless) and OpenCV 4.0.1.
 ROS includes the sensor_msgs and cv_bridge modules to communicate with ROS.

-ROS on the board supplies the components required and it connects back to eth master.
+ROS on the board supplies the components required and it connects back to the master.
 My .bashrc scripts contain the following to allow this:

     export ROS_HOST=rot
     export ROS_MASTER_URI=http://rot:11311